A-Productions/bricker/README.md

 ### Getting Support

-You can get support for the Bricker addon by reading the documentation on the [Blender Market](https://www.blendermarket.com/products/bricker) and through the Blender Market messaging system.
+You can get support for the Bricker addon by reading the documentation on the [Blender Market](https://www.blendermarket.com/products/bricker/docs) and through the Blender Market messaging system.
 Support is granted to all customers whom have purchased a license.

 ## Contributing

 We welcome your contributions!
 If you'd like to contribute then simply Fork the repo, work on your changes, and then submit a pull request.
 If you're unsure what to contribute, look at the open issues for the current to-dos.

+If you would like to sponsor the development of new feature(s), please send an email with your proposal to chris@bblanimation.com.